atSistemas/react-base/README.md

 React-base uses Yeoman to generate new application containers or components.

+Fist of all you need to link yo:

+`$ npm run yo`

-To generate a new container run:
+Then, you can generate a new container run:

 `$ npm run generate:container`